-As discussed in Note 1, the financial statements present fairly only the Bond Construction Funds (Measure CC, November 2002 and Measure C, November 2014) and do not purport to, and do not, present fairly the financial position of the District as of June 30, 2020 or the change in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present fairly only the Bond Construction Funds and do not purport to, and do not, present fairly the financial position of the District as of June 30, 2024 or the change in its financial position for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.